jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 *Hi!
 This article now lives at [https://jonatack.github.io/articles/how-to-review-pull-requests-in-bitcoin-core](https://jonatack.github.io/articles/how-to-review-pull-requests-in-bitcoin-core).
-I'll be continuing to update it there.
+I will continue to update it there.
 Cheers.*

 ### BEFORE YOU BEGIN